navisens/NaviDocs/API.iOS.md

 **Params**
 The `PowerConsumptionMode` is one of the following:

-* `SUPER_LOW_CONSUMPTION`: Batches samples for 2 minutes and processes them queued up and internal estimation runs at 6Hz.
 * `LOW_CONSUMPTION`: Internal Estimation at 6.25Hz
 * `MEDIUM_CONSUMPTION`: Internal Estimation at 12.5Hz
 * `PERFORMANCE`: Internal Estimation at 25Hz